jwilsson/spotify-web-api-php/docs/examples/managing-user-library.md

 ]);
 ```

-It's also possible to add a album or a podcast show to a user's library using `addMyAlbums` or `addMyShows`.
+It's also possible to add an album, a podcast episode, or a podcast show to a user's library using `addMyAlbums`, `addMyEpisodes`, or `addMyShows`.

 ## Deleting tracks from a user's library